'Ebullient, heartfelt indie-folk duo'

 'A cross between The Tallest Man on Earth, early Bon Iver and The Lumineers'

-'Beyond Brushes' (their debut album) was released to critical acclaim just nine months after, in August 2016, and was championed by the likes of BBC's Steve Lamacq, and BBC6 Recommends (amongst others), soon establishing them firmly on the circuit, with a growing fan base.
+'Beyond Brushes' (their debut album) was released to critical acclaim just nine months after, in August 2016, and was championed by the likes of BBC's Steve Lamacq, Tom Robinson, BBC Legend Bob Harris and BBC6 Recommends amongst others, soon establishing them firmly on the circuit, with a growing fan base.

-Just a month after the release Matthew and Daniel embarked on their first UK headline tour, followed by a small French headline.
+Just a month after the release Matthew and Daniel embarked on their first UK headline tour, quickly embarking on 6 headline, European tours over the next 2 years, performing over 200 concerts across the continent.
 Stables put emphasis on 'energy' when playing live; switching instruments and producing the sound of a full band, with big harmonies and varied styles.
 Matthew says; 'I always wanted to create a simple sound that could then be taken further when needed, from a small folk club, to a large festival stage'.
-Stables have gone on to tour the UK further, performing at major festivals including Glastonbury Festival, and now have a full European headline tour announced for Autumn 2017.
+Stables will go on to tour Europe further in 2020, performing at many major festivals including Glastonbury Festival and Cambridge Folk.

-Stables' second album, 'Reverie', has been announced for release at the end of February 2018, and has been tipped to surpass their debut.
+Stables' second album, 'Reverie', was released at the end of February 2018, surpassing their debut.
 'We're incredibly proud of this record and can't wait for people to hear it'.
 Matthew calls it an 'almost break up album' that he wrote whilst in a 'period of relationship unrest, which resolved during the process'.
 'This is the album we always wanted to release when we first imagined Stables.
 We love our debut, but this feels like the sound we always set out to produce'.